 Anti-counterfeiting solutions are being developed and perfected for more than a decade, in a constant attempt to defeat new generations of counterfeiters.
 Diverse techniques, some of which are patented are used to detect fake products and defend manufacturers.

 When checked closely, there are two basic approaches which divide this market – the pattern-matching approach vs. the serialization approach, which recently seems to lead.
-In this post, I try to define the principle behind each and compare their relative merits.
+In this post, I try to define the principles upon which each is based, then compare their relative merits.

 This is the oldest of the two and is still gaining support by industry segments which prefer its simplicity and ease of deployment.
 The method is illustrated, in principle, by the following diagram:

 Sticker created with a specific pattern, whether hologramic or ink-printed is added to the package /product and serves as its identity card.
 Detection of Fake version is based on several factors, some of which are mentioned in the diagram, and depending on specific implementation, can get quite sophisticated, requiring modern computer vision to actually detect a suspect.

 Serialization is simple to understand yet its actual implementation can get quite complex.
 The basic principle is illustrated below:

 This rather simple approach, based on digital printing of unique number per product, requires additional measures to actually protect against counterfeiters.
 Visible IDs, either digits or some form of coded ID (barcode), is easily copied to become a valid ID of a fake version.
 Typical techniques used to avoid such option, include:

 - ‘Hashed’ or encrypted numbering: visible codes do not follow simple order but represent a sequence mapped computationally into a seemingly random collection

 - Numeral IDs are protected by additional access control layer – this can be achieved mainly by an electronic implementation, or specifically, NFC or RFID based tagging.
 This is the leading method today to achieve high level of protection practically providing hacking-proof solution